BCDA-APS/epics-bluesky-vm/install_vm.md

 If you are not on a Linux computer at the APS, follow thses instructions to set up the Oracle VM VirtualBox Manager.

+**NOTE** If you are on the APS VPN, this download will fail at/about 10 GB.
+Make sure you are not using the APS network to download the file.

 You will need:

 * *Oracle VM VirtualBox* software on your host computer: [https://www.virtualbox.org/](https://www.virtualbox.org/)